Scalable Sharing with Nextstrain Groups¶

 Save this file and return to the command line.

-Confirm that you have access to your Nextstrain Groups AWS resources, by listing the contents of your group’s S3 bucket.
-Replace
+Confirm that you have access to your Nextstrain Groups AWS resources, by listing the contents of your group’s S3 bucket with the nextstrain remote list command.

 <group> below with your group name.